-“Our vision to connect and advocate for Black women and girls globally through acts of kindness and public policy is simple, yet bold and compelling."
+“Our vision is to connect and advocate for Black women and girls globally through acts of kindness and public policy that are simple, yet bold and compelling."

 Barbara A. Perkins

 President & Co-Founder

 In 2009 Co-Founder, Ka Flewellen, and I decided to follow the path once led by our beloved mentor and civil rights icon, Dr. Dorothy Irene Height.
 We began the restoration of bridges built decades ago to support and sustain the sister-hood between black women internationally and here in the United States.